 - FEMINIST ACTION FOR CLIMATE JUSTICE: Led by the governments of Costa Rica and the Maldives

-As part of the Feminist Action for Climate Justice Action Coalition, the U.S. government should:- Dedicate 20 percent of ‘principal’ and 100 percent of ‘significant’ climate funding to gender equality; and
+As part of the Feminist Action for Climate Justice Action Coalition, the U.S. government should:- Commit to 100 percent gender-responsive climate finance;

 - TECHNOLOGY AND INNOVATION FOR GENDER EQUALITY: Led by the governments of Armenia, Chile, Finland, Rwanda and Tunisia